mcclure/emily/doc/manual.md

 ## Builtins

 In each of the following sections, the documented fiends are in the base prototype for the section's type.
 The value `3` has "integer" as its base prototype, so any methods in the integer base prototype will be usable on `3`.
+For an explanation of prototypes, see "About objects" below.

 Remember for scopes, a field lookup is done by just writing a word, like `not`; for other kind of objects, the field lookup requires a `.`, like `3.negate`.